Heckler & Koch HK416: History

 The United States Army's Delta Force, at the request of R&D NCO Larry Vickers, collaborated with Heckler & Koch to develop a new carbine in the 1990s for use in close quarters combat.
-At this point, they were equipped with the Heckler & Koch MP5, whose 9 mm bullet was considered too weak, and the M4 Carbine, which was considered too large.
-During development, Heckler & Koch capitalized on experience gained developing the Bundeswehr's Heckler & Koch G36 assault rifle, the U.S. Army's XM8 rifle project (cancelled in 2005) and the British Armed Forces SA80 A2 upgrade programme.
+At this point, they were equipped with the Heckler & Koch MP5, whose 9 mm bullet was considered too weak, and the M4 carbine, which was considered too large.
+During development, Heckler & Koch capitalized on experience gained developing the Bundeswehr's Heckler & Koch G36 assault rifle, the U.S. Army's XM8 project (cancelled in 2005) and the British Armed Forces SA80 A2 upgrade programme.
 The project was originally called the Heckler & Koch M4, but this was changed in response to a trademark infringement suit filed by Colt Defense.

-Delta Force replaced its M4s with the HK416D in March 2005, after tests revealed that the piston operating system significantly reduces malfunctions while increasing the life of parts.
+The final designation, HK416 is derived from the M4 and M16.

 The HK416 has been tested by the United States military and is in use with some law enforcement agencies.
-It has been adopted as the standard rifle of the Norwegian Armed Forces (2008) and the French Armed Forces (2017) and is used by many special operations units worldwide.
+Delta Force replaced its M4s with the HK416Ds in March 2005, after tests revealed that the piston operating system significantly reduces malfunctions while increasing the life of parts.

+The HK416D was used by the US Navy's SEAL Team Six to kill Osama bin Laden in 2011.

 A modified variant underwent testing by the United States Marine Corps as the M27 Infantry Automatic Rifle (IAR).
 After the Marine Corps Operational Test & Evaluation Activity supervised a round of testing at MCAGCC Twentynine Palms, Fort McCoy, and Camp Shelby (for dust, cold-weather, and hot-weather conditions, respectively).
 As of March 2012, fielding of 452 IARs had been completed of 4,748 ordered.
-Five infantry battalions: 1st Light Armored Reconnaissance Battalion and 2nd Battalion, 4th Marines, out of Camp Pendleton; 1st Battalion, 3rd Marines, out of Marine Corps Base Hawaii; 1st Battalion, 9th Marines, out of Camp Lejeune; and 1st Battalion, 25th Marines, out of Fort Devens deployed the weapon.
-In December 2017, the Marine Corps revealed a decision to equip every Marine in an infantry squad with the M27.
+Five infantry battalions: 1st Light Armored Reconnaissance Battalion and 2nd Battalion, 4th Marines, out of Camp Pendleton; 1st Battalion, 3rd Marines, out of Marine Corps Base Hawaii; 1st Battalion, 9th Marines, out of Camp Lejeune; and 1st Battalion, 25th Marines, out of Fort Devens, have deployed the M27 IAR.
+In December 2017, the Marine Corps revealed a decision to equip every Marine in an infantry squad with the M27 IAR.